jahnltib/471-final/README.md

 ## Language used:
 Python

-To run the program:
+## To run the program:
--The server is invoked as: python server.py the server is set to be at port nummber 1234 always.
+### The server is invoked as: python server.py
+  The server is set to be at port nummber 1234 always.
   The ftp client is invoked as: python client.py <server machine> <server port>
     For example: python client.py localhost 1234
     <server machine> is the domain name of the server (localhost).